 Closing is when you close the deal and officially buy or sell a home.
 Money changes hands, you sign lots of paperwork, you finalize your loan, you’re a homeowner.
 Congrats!
 You just closed on your home.
 This part of the process can be a bit time consuming.
 Stretch your wrists and practice your autograph because you’ll be doin’ a lot of signing.
 There will be a title and escrow company that works with your real estate agent to make it simple.

 11. BONUS: Homie

-Homie is the company making home buying and selling the way it should be.
+Here at Homie, we are making home buying and selling simpler, affordable, and transparent.
 We are doing away with high commissions and helping people buy and sell for less moola.
-Each buyer or seller has a dedicated team of agents, attorneys, and other real estate professionals to help them either find and buy their dream home or sell their current home.
-You get a dedicated, professional team for less than what you would have paid a traditional agent.
-We’re ready and willing to help you understand the ins and outs of real estate.
-Why are you waiting?
+Every buyer and seller has a dedicated team of agents, attorneys, and other real estate professionals on their side to help them find and buy their dream home or sell their current one.
+We’ve got your back.

 New homes hit homie.com every single day.
 Start your search and find the one.